 VIOLATING THE TERMS OF YOUR CONTRACT

 Violation of any of the terms of the Independent Contractor Agreement that you agreed to in order to create an account on the Dlivrd platform will serve as a valid basis for deactivation from the platform.

 ● Marking a delivery complete when you did not complete it – Completion of a delivery is made by providing the goods directly to the customer.
 If the customer is not available, you agree that the delivery will be considered complete only if you both (i) make reasonable efforts to contact the customer and wait a reasonable time for the customer to accept the delivery, and (ii) either leave the goods at the customer location or return the goods if a return is required for a given delivery (required returns will have been made clear before acceptance of the delivery).
 Under no circumstances may Drivers take the goods that they agreed to deliver.

 ● Failing to Make Timely or Safe Deliveries: You agree to retrieve the orders from restaurants on time and safely, ensure the order was accurately filled, and complete delivery of the orders to consumers in a safe and timely fashion.
 Similarly, if you have also agreed to perform an additional tasks in connection with an order, you agree to complete that additional task in the same safe, timely and professional manner.
 Failure to do so could result in deactivation of your account.

 You will be provided instructions for how to appeal if your account is deactivated.
 This review process will apply to deactivations from the Dlivrd platform that were based on violations of the Independent Contractor Agreement or Deactivation Policy, such as abuse, fraud, or violating the safety of the platform.
-This review process will not apply to deactivations that were based on objective metrics such as minimum Customer Rating or Completion Rate thresholds.
+This review process will not apply to deactivations that were based on objective metrics such as minimum Completion Rate thresholds.